 Cynthia previously served as assistant general counsel for a sales performance management software and consulting company, as well as a senior litigation associate for one of Philadelphia’s premier law firms.

 Cynthia holds a bachelor’s degree from the University of Michigan and a Juris Doctorate from William & Mary Law School.

 Dr. Lauren Starnes is senior vice president and chief academic officer at Goddard Systems, Inc. She is responsible for leading the development of The Goddard School’s proprietary education program, driving research-based innovation and implementing new accreditation standards across the franchise system.

 Prior, Lauren served as vice president of early childhood education at Primrose Schools Franchising Company, where she oversaw the continued evaluation, development and implementation of Primrose’s early childhood curriculum and research models.

 Lauren has more than 20 years of experience in education, including curriculum development, evaluation and implementation, as well as teaching and consulting in the fields of preschool, special needs and elementary education.

 A widely published author and lecturer, Lauren holds a doctorate in educational leadership, as well as a master’s degree and doctorate in child development.

 Our Educational Advisory Board (EAB) is a diversely skilled panel of educators, researchers and experts who ensure The Goddard School’s individualized learning program is consistently at the forefront of early childhood development.
 Their work enables franchisees to face life and grow with confidence.

-Dr. Helen Hadani is a fellow at the Brookings Institution, Helen leads the Playful Learning Landscapes project—an initiative that brings together the fields of developmental science and placemaking with the goal of improving child and community outcomes.
+Dr. Helen Hadani is a fellow at the Brookings Institution, where she leads Playful Learning Landscapes—an initiative combining the fields of developmental science and placemaking with the goal of improving child and community outcomes.
 She is also a curriculum advisor for Sesame Workshop.